Institute for Wealth Management LLC. Sells 467 Shares of Altria Group, Inc. (NYSE:MO)

-Institute for Wealth Management LLC. lessened its holdings in Altria Group, Inc. (NYSE:MO – Get Rating) by 6.6% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+Institute for Wealth Management LLC. lowered its stake in shares of Altria Group, Inc. (NYSE:MO – Get Rating) by 6.6% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The fund owned 6,625 shares of the company’s stock after selling 467 shares during the quarter.
-Institute for Wealth Management LLC.’s holdings in Altria Group were worth $277,000 at the end of the most recent reporting period.
+Institute for Wealth Management LLC.’s holdings in Altria Group were worth $277,000 as of its most recent SEC filing.

+A number of other hedge funds have also recently added to or reduced their stakes in MO.
+Loomis Sayles & Co.
+L P bought a new position in shares of Altria Group in the 1st quarter valued at about $25,000.
+Bromfield Sneider Wealth Advisors bought a new position in shares of Altria Group in the 1st quarter valued at about $27,000.
+Rinkey Investments bought a new position in shares of Altria Group in the 4th quarter valued at about $30,000.
+Reitz Capital Advisors LLC bought a new position in shares of Altria Group in the 1st quarter valued at about $31,000.
+Finally, DB Wealth Management Group LLC boosted its stake in shares of Altria Group by 286.2% in the 1st quarter.
+DB Wealth Management Group LLC now owns 587 shares of the company’s stock valued at $31,000 after purchasing an additional 435 shares during the last quarter.
+Institutional investors own 59.75% of the company’s stock.

-MO has been the topic of several research analyst reports.
-Bank of America dropped their target price on shares of Altria Group from $50.00 to $45.00 and set a “neutral” rating on the stock in a report on Friday, July 8th.
-Morgan Stanley upgraded shares of Altria Group from an “underweight” rating to an “equal weight” rating and dropped their target price for the stock from $47.00 to $43.00 in a report on Friday, June 24th.
-Cowen dropped their target price on shares of Altria Group from $56.00 to $45.00 and set a “market perform” rating on the stock in a report on Monday, June 27th.
-Deutsche Bank Aktiengesellschaft dropped their target price on shares of Altria Group from $60.00 to $46.00 and set a “buy” rating on the stock in a report on Friday, July 1st.
-Finally, StockNews.com upgraded shares of Altria Group from a “hold” rating to a “buy” rating in a report on Monday, September 19th.
-One equities research analyst has rated the stock with a sell rating, six have given a hold rating and three have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and an average price target of $47.00.
+MO has been the topic of a number of analyst reports.
+Morgan Stanley upgraded shares of Altria Group from an “underweight” rating to an “equal weight” rating and cut their price target for the company from $47.00 to $43.00 in a research report on Friday, June 24th.
+Bank of America cut their price target on shares of Altria Group from $50.00 to $45.00 and set a “neutral” rating on the stock in a research report on Friday, July 8th.
+Cowen cut their price target on shares of Altria Group from $56.00 to $45.00 and set a “market perform” rating on the stock in a research report on Monday, June 27th.
+Cowen cut their price target on shares of Altria Group from $56.00 to $45.00 and set a “market perform” rating on the stock in a research report on Monday, June 27th.
+Finally, Barclays downgraded shares of Altria Group from an “equal weight” rating to an “underweight” rating and dropped their target price for the stock from $53.00 to $36.00 in a report on Wednesday, June 29th.
+One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and three have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of $47.00.

 Altria Group (NYSE:MO – Get Rating) last announced its earnings results on Thursday, July 28th.
 The company reported $1.26 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.25 by $0.01.
 The company had revenue of $5.37 billion during the quarter, compared to analysts’ expectations of $5.42 billion.
 Altria Group had a net margin of 6.88% and a negative return on equity of 488.86%.
 Altria Group’s quarterly revenue was down 4.3% on a year-over-year basis.
 During the same quarter in the previous year, the business posted $1.23 earnings per share.
-Equities research analysts predict that Altria Group, Inc. will post 4.86 earnings per share for the current fiscal year.
+Research analysts anticipate that Altria Group, Inc. will post 4.86 EPS for the current fiscal year.

 Altria Group Increases Dividend

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, October 11th.
-Investors of record on Thursday, September 15th will be paid a $0.94 dividend.
-This represents a $3.76 dividend on an annualized basis and a yield of 8.75%.
-The ex-dividend date is Wednesday, September 14th.
-This is an increase from Altria Group’s previous quarterly dividend of $0.90.
-Altria Group’s payout ratio is 387.63%.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, October 11th.
+Stockholders of record on Thursday, September 15th will be given a $0.94 dividend.
+This represents a $3.76 dividend on an annualized basis and a dividend yield of 8.75%.
+The ex-dividend date of this dividend is Wednesday, September 14th.
+This is a boost from Altria Group’s previous quarterly dividend of $0.90.
+Altria Group’s payout ratio is presently 387.63%.

 Altria Group, Inc, through its subsidiaries, manufactures and sells smokeable and oral tobacco products in the United States.
 The company provides cigarettes primarily under the Marlboro brand; cigars and pipe tobacco principally under the Black & Mild brand; and moist smokeless tobacco products under the Copenhagen, Skoal, Red Seal, and Husky brands, as well as provides on! oral nicotine pouches.